There are no prerequisites to the MA degree.

 I would like to speak with someone to review my application or ask specific questions.
 Can I contact someone?

-Please contact Jessica Fields, PhD, Graduate Coordinator, Sexuality Studies, HSS 370,
+Please contact Alexis Martinez, PhD, Graduate Coordinator, Sexuality Studies, HSS 370,

 I have taken graduate level classes in sexuality studies before.
 Can I get credit for these classes?